Hendini-25/quantum-systems-architecture/README.md

 A conceptual entanglement-based communication device that uses collapse-confirmed phase signaling to replace conventional voice/data signaling systems.

-> *(Note: This conceptual quantum communication device relies heavily on the QSSD's protocols.
-As such, information about the "Quelephone" and "PhaseLink" will be released after the QSSD, as they are conceptually similar; however, some key aspects of the two are different.)*
+> *(Note: This conceptual quantum communication device relies heavily on the PhaseLink Transmission Model's protocols.
+As such, information about the "Quelephone" and the "QSSD" will be released after the PhaseLink, as they are conceptually similar; however, the applications of the two are different.)*